-I organized the Towing specs I found for the GMC Terrain by year and by engine to make it a little easier to scan through the information.
-All of the towing charts below are for the Terrain specifically.
+I organized the trailer weight specs I found by year and by engine to make it a little easier to scan through the information.
+All of the charts below are for the Terrain specifically.

-Engine Choices: Over the years, the GMC Terrain's had many different engine choices and the engine that was equipped was really the main determining factor when it came to towing capacity numbers.
+Engine Choices: Over the years, there were many different engine choices and the engine that was equipped was really the main determining factor when it came to the capacity numbers.

-Configurations: The two main options for the Terrains came down to either a FED model or an AWD model but none of these configurations made any difference when it came to the specs or weight capacities, as you can see in the towing charts listed on this page.
+Configurations: The two main options for these SUVs came down to either a FWD model or an AWD model, but none of these configurations made any difference when it came to the specs or weight capacities, as you can see in the charts listed on this page.

-Towing Capacity: Over the years, the towing capacity for the Terrains did not vary at all and was either a 1,500 pound capacity or a 3,500 pound capacity.
+Towing Capacity: Over the years, the maximum trailer weight ratings did not vary at all and was either a 1,500 pound capacity or a 3,500 pound capacity.

 GMC Terrain Towing Capacity Summary:

 The towing capacity for the GMC Terrain was either 1,500 lbs. or 3,500 lbs. and really had no range, it was either-or.
 The engine that was equipped was the main deciding factor when it came to trailer weight ratings.